Cancer

 Returning to work after active cancer treatment may feel daunting if you were absent for a while.
 It is important to set reasonable expectations for yourself and employer, and develop a plan for how you will re-enter the workplace.
 Options such as returning part-time or a hybrid model to work remotely and in the office may work well for everyone.

-Four: Know where to get help.
+4: Know where to get help after cancer treatment.

 Know that you are not alone during cancer survivorship.